rashidch/View-Invariant-Framework-for-Human-Fall-Detection/README.md

 <p align='center'>
    <img src="/outputs/1Pv8rCTwH9rqhPYKDbQ1U-NvEWYVlqvUw">
  </p>

+## A Skeleton-based View-Invariant Framework for Human Fall Detection in an Elevator accepted at IEEE International Conference on Industrial Technology (ICIT), 2022

 ## Abstract:
 This paper considers the emergency behavior detection problem inside an elevator.
 As elevators come in different shapes and emergency behavior data are scarce, we propose a skeleton-based view-invariant framework to tackle